nchlswhttkr/website/content/blog/ddd-melbourne-2019/index.md

 Since each applet is self-sufficient, its maintenance can be handled by a single team as well.
 There is less need to coordinate/align releases between teams, allowing them to move at their own rates and without stepping on each other's toes.

 The cost of using microfrontends is that you can't (easily) share state between applets, as they're not "aware" of each other.
-Sharing code is also not possible/simple, meaning applets might waste client resources downloading the same frontend framework and button components each time the user goes from page to page.
+Sharing code is also not possible/simple, meaning applets might waste client resources downloading the same frontend framework and UI components each time the user goes from page to page.

 In short, the simultaneous strength and weakness of microfrontends is that each applet is self-contained.
 The isolation grants a great deal of independence, but requires a worst-case assumption when it comes to external dependencies.
 That is, nothing is shared and everything must be loaded.